 Fleur joined the Climate Centre in 2005 and is responsible for the management of its programmes.

 She is involved in Partners for Resilience and iniatives on capacity building initiatives, including the Climate Training Kit.

 Fleur began to specialize in the international public sector while studying international relations at the University of Amsterdam.

 She first became involved with the Climate Centre as a volunteer, giving presentations on climate change and its consequences to branches of the Netherlands Red Cross.

 Pablo Suarez, Research and Innovation

 Pablo got involved with the Climate Centre as a technical adviser in 2005.
 He now directs our initiatives linking applied knowledge with humanitarian work, as well as new approaches to climate risk management.

-Examples include participatory games for learning and dialogue, and the forecast-based financing pilots in Togo and Uganda – the use forecasts of extreme events to trigger disbursement of funds for action before a disaster occurs, reducing avoidable losses.
+Examples include participatory games for learning and dialogue, and the forecast-based financing pilots in Togo and Uganda.

 Knud Falk, Technical Adviser